NivenT/nivent.github.io/_posts/blog/2017-01-27-tantonalizing-problem.md

 date: 2017-01-27 22:40:00
 ---

-About 5ish minutes ago, I found [this problem](http://bit-player.org/2017/a-tantonalizing-problem), and then started working out a solution on a quarter-piece of paper until I ran out of space.
+About 5ish minutes ago [^7], I found [this problem](http://bit-player.org/2017/a-tantonalizing-problem), and then started working out a solution on a quarter-piece of paper until I ran out of space.
 Seemed like the type of thing I might want to blog about, and so I'm going to attempt to finish the solution as I write this post.
 In case you're too lazy to click the link, here is the problem, originally tweeted by someone named [James Tanton](http://www.jamestanton.com/).

 >Problem<br>
 1, 2, 5/2, 17/6, $$\dots$$<br>